 Magical Bridge at Central Park — Santa Clara, CA

-Good to know: splash fountain, water play areas, inclusive design, accessible surfaces, toddler-friendly, shade, restrooms, full playground adjacent, 52-acre park.
+Good to know: splash fountain, water play areas, inclusive design, accessible surfaces, toddler-friendly, shade.
 Closed Wednesday 8am–12pm (maintenance)s.

 Parent tip: Wednesday maintenance closure is 8am–noon — plan around it if Wednesday is your day.
 The water features run seasonally through summer; the playground is open year-round.
 Parking along Kiely Blvd.